| Item | English Language Problematic | Quantonics' Quantum Remediation

 indictment of I.L.
 Libby.
 Fitzgerald used dialectical objectivity

+to indict.)
 'Subject' as may be seen from etymology to left, is a pure

 dialectical 'form.'